-Rotations at FFX occur in the second and third years of residency.
-Senior residents work at the Hospital full-time for four months; they spend three days per week in the ophthalmology clinic and one and a half days in the operating room.
-Second year residents spend 2 months full-time at FFX, seeing patients in the clinic and performing non-complex cataract surgeries.
+Rotations at FFX occur in the PGY3 and PGY4 years of residency.
+PGY4 residents work at the Hospital full-time for four months; they spend three days per week in the ophthalmology clinic and one and a half days in the operating room.
+PGY3 year residents spend 1-2 days per week for 2 months at FFX, seeing patients in the clinic and performing non-complex cataract surgeries.

 Along with experience in general ophthalmology, the rotation offers extensive subspecialty experience.
 Residents work with retina specialists during the weekly retina clinics; patients requiring laser procedures are served on-site in the outpatient area of the hospital’s operating rooms.
 Also, residents are supervised by the hospital’s staff of glaucoma specialists as they evaluate glaucoma patients and participate in glaucoma-related surgeries.
 Neuro-ophthalmology and oculoplastic clinics are held once a month.
 Clinic patients requiring cataract surgeries are scheduled during the block time reserved for resident cases.

 3800 Reservoir Road, NW, PHC-LL, Washington, DC 20007